bcoin-org/bcoin-org.github.io/guides-markdown/swaps.md

 * User interface: all this command line copying/pasting is not a great user experience.
 A better UI or [bpanel plugin](https://bpanel.org/docs/plugin-started.html) would make the application much easier to use.

+If you have any ideas or suggestions please feel free to post an issue or pull request in the proof-of-concept repo! [https://github.com/pinheadmz/swap-test](https://github.com/pinheadmz/swap-test)

 **HAPPY SWAPPING!**